Clubs and Activities

-The Latin Club is sponsored by Ms. Mary Burke (Room Room 619).
+The Latin Club is sponsored by Mr. Tynan Graniez (Room 413).
 The club typically meets on Thursday mornings before school.

 Literary Arts Club / Creative Writing

 Each year, the Literary Arts Club creates “The Spectrum,” a magazine filled with student poems, art, stories and photography.
 Each Spring, the Literary Arts Club produces the creative magazine “The Spectrum,” which features creative works from DCHS students and staff!
-The Literary Arts Club is sponsored by Ms. Darlene Requizo (Room 310).
+The Literary Arts Club is sponsored by Ms. Mary Beith (Room 414).

 Provides an opportunity for young musicians who play woodwind, brass, or percussion instruments to perform for school and community events